elm-city-craftworks/course-001/PART_3.md

 realistic use case that illustrates why this feature can be useful.

-**Q6:** What benefits are there in creating an intermediate representation of parsed data rather than directly converting to a desired format/structure?**
+**Q6:** What benefits are there in creating an intermediate representation of parsed data rather than directly converting to a desired format/structure?

-**Q7:** What is the main difference between wrapping text in a `StringIO` object vs. using an `IO` object directly when performing I/O operations?
+**Q7:** What is an important difference between wrapping text in a `StringIO` object vs. using an `IO` object directly when performing I/O operations?

 **Q8:** RJSON provides both a [StringScanner-based